ansemjo/homepage/content/docs/tips/libvirtd.md

 ---
-title: libvirtd Networking
+title: libvirtd
-weight: 50
+weight: 10
 ---

-# libvirtd Networking
+# libvirtd

 ## SR-IOV Virtual Interfaces

-I've experimented with the SR-IOV functionality of my Supermicro X10SDV a little.
+I've experimented with the SR-IOV functionality of my Supermicro X10SDV's network interfaces a little.
 Virtual machines using these virtual function interfaces do not reach the same speeds between different virtual machines on the same hypervisor as is the case with `macvtap` networking.
 In return however, host to guest networking just works